-I was gently holding the back of her head, when suddenly she moved her head quite fast side to side 3 times!
-I looked at mom and said, “I didn’t move her head, that was all her.”
-Mom was surprised that Mia could move like that.
-After this movement, Mia began very slowly to navigate moving her head to the left side, which had since birth been a ‘no go’ area for her.
-I encouraged her to take her time, sensing that this somatic area may be about her birth.
-As Mia slowly moved her head to the left, Mom shared, “I was laying on my left side for a very long time during birthing, and it was uncomfortable and at times painful… I don’t know what Mia was doing during that period of time.”
-I said, “You each have had some uncomfortable left side experiences.”
+I was gently holding the back of her head when Mia suddenly moved her head quite fast side to side 3 times!
+I looked at mom and said, “That was all coming from her.”
+Mom was surprised that Mia could move that way.
+Afterwards Mia began very slowly to navigate moving her head to the left side, which had since birth been a ‘no go’ area for her.
+I encouraged her to take her time sensing that this area may be holding some memories about her birth.
+As Mia slowly moved her head to the left Victoria shared, “I was laying on my left side for a very long time during birthing … it was uncomfortable and at times painful… I don’t know how it was for Mia during that period of time.”
+I said, “You each had some uncomfortable left side experiences.”
 We held an open curiosity together about what Mia may have been experiencing during that time.

 It’s important to trust not only what mom’s share, but when in the session the information is shared, because it is always significant and intuitively correct.
 Mom’s in particular are totally tuned in to their babies – as one.
 Mia’s movements, and her orientation and movement into her left side, invoked the left side memory in mom that was an important part of their birthing dance together.